Tips to avoid and treat separation anxiety in dogs

 - Velcro dogs – if your dog is just too clingy and develops dependency issues.

-If you got a new puppy or adopted a rescue dog during this lockdown period, you will likely have been around your dog all the time and may have watched him like a hawk – checking if he toilets somewhere where he shouldn’t, if he get into things he shouldn’t or if he is okay frequently.
+“Helicopter” pet-parenting – hovering around your pup all the time and watching him like a hawk, frequently checking if he toilets somewhere where he shouldn’t, if he get into things he shouldn’t or if he is okay – can also lead to separation anxiety.

 These behaviours create an expectation and teach your dog how things do work within the relationship with you.
 The way your dog sees it is: